-I have put together a little list of our most favourite things to do over the festive period.
+I wanted to sit down and put together a little list of our favourite Christmas days out in Staffordshire and Cheshire.
 These are events that we as a family have enjoyed over the last two or three years.
 Some of these events I have planned and booked very early on ..even before those beautiful summer evenings have ended.

-We have enjoyed this for the last two years, and it has soon become our favourite day out to introduce us the the festive period.
-This Christmas classic held at Chester Cathedral and is shown on a large screen accompanied by a live orchestra. you can read about our day here.
+We have enjoyed The Snowman Tour for the last two years, and it has soon become our favourite day out to introduce us to the festive period.
+This Christmas classic held in a number of Cathedrals across the Country, is shown on a large screen accompanied by a live orchestra.
+I have recently written about this gorgeous event and we are off to Liverpool Cathedral this year and I absolutely can’t wait.
 I am letting you in on our little secret, as it is an event that is not well publicised and therefore seems to stay that little big magical.
-The girls loved dancing away to the sound of the violins, and this year lil_E squealed with excitement when the big man himself (The Snowman) wobbled his way around the cathedral.
+The girls loved dancing away to the sound of the violins, and last year they all squealed with excitement when the big man himself (The Snowman) wobbled his way around the cathedral.
 I would definitely recommend a visit – just remember this event is a sell out – so get those tickets early.

-We visited here a couple of years ago and it was great value for money.
-It involved a jam packed weekend of visiting the theme park, staying in a themed room at the hotel and enjoying christmas dinner alongside a full itinerary of christmas activities.
-The following day we headed over the waterpark for more family fun before coming home.
+We visited Alton Towers for their Santa Sleepover a couple of years ago and it was great value for money.
+It involved a jam-packed weekend of visiting the theme park, staying in a themed room at the hotel and enjoying christmas dinner alongside a full itinerary of christmas activities.
+The following day we headed over the water park for more family fun before coming home.

-5 Live Nativity – Glebe Farm and Astbury Church
+Live Nativity – Glebe Farm and Astbury Church, Cheshire

 Enjoy your magical adventures !